DandDsRTT/rtt-library/README.md

 ### edge cases

-In the case of grade-0 multimaps or multicommas, you will just need to provide the grade of the dual, or the dimensionality, as a second argument to the function.
+In the case of grade-0 vectorals, you will just need to provide the grade of the dual, or the dimensionality, as a second argument to the function.

+Note that grade-0 vectorals, despite being essentially scalars, nonetheless require that you put the value inside a list.
+For example, the scalar `5` is input as `{{5}, 0}`.
+This indicates the number 5 nested inside zero brackets.
+The braces around the first element do not necessarily mean that the object represented has brackets.

 ### conventional variable names